 It opens a buffer in which the user can write the post.
 When the post is done, then the user has to submit using

 If the region is active and marks part of an existing post, then that part of the post is quoted.
-Otherwise and if a prefix argument is used, then the complete post that point is currently on is quoted.
+Otherwise, or if a prefix argument is used, then the complete post that point is currently on is quoted.

 This command visits an existing post in a separate buffer.
 When the changes to the post are done, then the user has to submit using

 This command reads a new title for an existing topic in the minibuffer.